Learning to walk

 Key facts

-• Babies usually start walking sometime between about 10 and 18 months old.
+- Babies usually start walking sometime between about 10 and 18 months of age.

 When will my baby learn to walk?

-Babies usually start walking sometime between about 10 and 18 months old.
-Before walking, babies will usually have been crawling (between 7 and 12 months) and pulling themselves up to stand (usually between ages 9 and 12 months).
+Babies usually start walking sometime between about 10 and 18 months of age.
+Before they start to walk, babies will usually have been crawling (between 7 and 12 months) and pulling themselves up to stand (usually between ages 9 and 12 months).

 How does my baby develop walking skills?

-Each new skill your baby develops builds on the previous skills your baby has learnt.
+Each new skill builds on the previous skills your baby has learnt.
 As your baby gets older, the skills they learn get more and more complex.

 Once your baby starts to walk, they continue this process.
 They may experiment with moving from the floor to standing then back down again.
 They may move from sitting to standing and back again, walking, and then squatting to play.
 All these activities also help strengthen their muscles and balance.
 They'll keep on practicing and experimenting to improve their walking skills.
 They may walk in different directions, on different surfaces and while carrying large toys.